Questions & Answers

 Q- How do I get to see you at your offices?

 Our overseas customers usually land at London Heathrow or Manchester airport.
 Some travel from London by train to Preston (2 hours).
 For qualifying customers, we provide a collection service from the airport, railway station or hotel.
 Normally we would have meetings at our offices and then show you the agreed properties (allow 3-4 hours for the visit).
-We can also take you to meet other professionals, if needed, such as the solicitors on the same day (e.g. for formal ID and attestation of documents – if not already done overseas).
+We can also take you to meet other professionals, if needed, such as the solicitors on the same day (e.g. for formal ID and attestation of documents – these can also be done by any lawyer overseas).
 After your visit we drop you off at the station, airport or your hotel.

 Q- How can I view properties?

 Our staff can show you the different type of properties and locations.
 A visit takes 3 to 4 hours and a prior appointment is necessary.
 You have to follow our procedure and need to provide ID details before visiting.
 UK regulations specify that we have to identify you before we start dealing with you.
-For investment properties, approx. 40% of our customers, view prior to purchase; approx. 40% pay 10% to secure the price via the reservation agreement and then view prior to the second (90%) payment; the remaining 20% view when they next visit the UK and use documents that have been attested by a lawyer in their own country.
+For investment properties, approx. 40% of our customers, visit prior to purchase; approx. 40% pay 10% to secure the price via the reservation agreement and then visit soon later; the remaining 20% do not have plans to visit yet but may visit in the future.
+We use documents that have been attested by a lawyer in their own country.

 Q– What is the biggest purchase issue for overseas buyers?